-Disaggregated data for Native Americans suggest that from 20-28% do not graduate from high school (DeVoe, Darling-Churchill & Snyder, 2008).
-Recent reports tend to rely on data from the U.S. Census 2004 update on the highest level of educational attainment for Native Americans 25 years and older.
+Disaggregated data for Native Americans suggest that from 20-28 percent do not graduate from high school.7 Recent reports tend to rely on data from the US Census 2004 update on the highest level of educational attainment for Native Americans 25 years and older.
 That data set indicates that about 28 percent did not graduate from high school compared to 15 percent nationally.
-Of those who had graduated, 30% did not continue on to a postsecondary institution.
+Of those who had graduated, 30 percent did not continue on to a postsecondary institution.